zamweis/tetris/README.md

 # Tetris Game

-This repository contains a Java-based implementation of the classic Tetris game.
-It provides the basic functionality of the game, with a focus on object-oriented design and clear code structure.
+This repository contains a Java-based implementation of the classic Tetris game, complete with a graphical user interface and multiple utility classes to handle the different shapes, board state, and game logic.

 ## Table of Contents